Grouper, Snowy – U.S.

 Snowy Grouper are found in deep-water rocky habitats, from North Carolina to Brazil including the Gulf of Mexico and Caribbean Sea.
 They are a long lived, slow growing species that changes sex (from females to males) as they grow, making them extremely vulnerable to fishing pressure.

 Snowy Grouper are caught with hook and line gears and bottom longlines.
 Fishing with hook and line gears causes minimal habitat damage, while fishing with bottom longlines can cause moderate habitat damage.
-There is likely a medium amount of bycatch in the Snowy Grouper fisheries.
+Some species of concern are caught in the fishery, including other depleted grouper species.